Loading...

 • Identify which special bit allows execution with the file owner’s privileges.

-• Apply setuid correctly to a target binary/script path.
+• Apply setuid correctly to a target path and validate the bit is set.

 • Compute the numeric mode for a setgid directory with restricted access.